ashrafkvt/fastapi-llm-project/README.md

-# FastAPI App with MongoDB, Celery, Redis & OpenAI Integration
+# FastAPI App with MongoDB, Celery, Redis & Groq Integration

 This project is a FastAPI-based web application utilizing MongoDB as a NoSQL database, with Celery and Redis for background task processing.
 The app also integrates OpenAI’s LLM to provide AI-driven responses.
 Caching is implemented using Memcached to optimize performance.